-The Library contains several other special collections including the Cumberland Gap Genealogy Collection, and the Lincoln-Civil War Collection.
-The library also serves as the repository for the College Archives.
+The Library includes a 20-seat computer lab, the main teaching lab on campus.
+The Curriculum Collection supports the Teacher Education Program through provision of specialized curriculum and juvenile materials.
+The library houses several other special collections including the Cumberland Gap Genealogy Collection, the Lincoln-Civil War Collection, and the College Archives.
 The library staff offers individual and group bibliographic instruction and instruction in the use of equipment, computer resources, and special collections.